aarango82/ARES-SLAM/README.md

 # ARES-SLAM
-SLAM implementation for Racing in Extreme Conditions Subteam
+SLAM implementation for the Racing in Extreme Conditions Subteam